 The Simple Network Management Protocol (SNMP) allows the remote management of network devices.
-Select the version of SNMP to use, depending on the level of security required.
-Select the version of SNMP to use, by checking the appropriate box.
+Select the version of SNMP to use, depending on the level of security required, by checking the appropriate box.
 The three levels of security are:

-- SNMP V1 includes no security - SNMP V2c uses very simple security, e.g. community name as password - SNMP V3 provides encryption and secure passwords.
+- SNMP V1 includes no security - SNMP V2c uses very simple security, for example, community name as password - SNMP V3 provides encryption and secure passwords.
 Use with HTTPS.